WorldHistoricalGazetteer/whg3/developer/build-image.md

 `--image=` implies a `docker compose up -d` rather than a `restart` — which is also why `--celery` is not needed with it, the worker and beat are recreated too.
-It has to, because
+It has to, because `docker compose restart` restarts the containers that already exist and never re-reads `image:` — a plain restart would leave the stack on the old image while `env_template.py` claimed the new one, silently.

-`docker compose restart` restarts the containers that already exist and never re-reads `image:` — a plain restart would leave the stack on the old image while `env_template.py` claimed the new one, silently. `up -d` recreates exactly the services whose image or config changed.
+It names the services rather than running a bare `up -d`, and passes `--no-deps`: only the **running** containers that use the WHG image (web, celery worker/beat, flower) are recreated.
+Postgres, redis and hocuspocus are left alone.
+A bare `up -d` recreated the database container on dev on 2026-09-07 — which nobody running a flag called `--image=` expects to be in scope — and brought the whole stack up at once, OOM-killing celery twice on a host with no free memory.
+On prod that is a bigger stack on the same host, so this is a precondition of pointing `--image=` at production, not a refinement.

 ⚠ **Anything hand-installed inside a running container dies here.** That is the point — it is also how you check the image really carried what you built it for.